2026

 -

-Tai Chi: Connecting with the Elements
+Tai Chi: Connecting with the Elements with Rebecca Chandler

 Tai Chi is an internal martial art composed of gentle movements and breathing techniques that replenish Qi, or life force.
 We will explore the basic postures and fundamental movements of Yang-style tai chi while connecting our practice to the natural elements.
 Participants will learn a 10-movement form designed to cultivate balance, flexibility, and mindfulness.
 This gentle practice is beginner friendly and will offer you a way to slow down and find harmony through movement.